Namlick/Simple-Facial-Recognition/README.md

 3. Open headshots.py or headshots_picam.py (if using a picamera) and change the name to your name.

 4. Run the headshots.py or headshots_picam.py code and use the space bar to take pictures of your face from multiple angles.
-Exit the code by pressing q.
+Close the frame by pressing q.

 5. Run the train_model.py code.